Smeins/Smeins/README.md

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [Smeins#6967](mailto:Smeins#6967)
 * 🚀  I'm currently working on the automation of jobs and high availability for SAP HANA DB systems.
-* 🧠  I'm using Python and sql.
+* 🧠  I'm using python and sql.
 * 🤝  I'm open to collaborating on Database automation and cluster switching.